close

 }

-Start the local development service with the following command:
+Start the local development server with the following command:

 npm run dev